odino/odino.github.com/source/_posts/2019-03-21-abs-1-dot-2-background-commands-and-the-ability-to-import-files.markdown

 As usual, we managed to fix some minor bugs along the way:

-* fixed a few random panics when calling builting functions without enough arguments ([#193](https://github.com/abs-lang/abs/pull/193))
+* fixed a few random panics when calling built-in functions without enough arguments ([#193](https://github.com/abs-lang/abs/pull/193))
 * windows commands are now using cmd.exe rather than bash, as bash might not be available on the system ([#180](https://github.com/abs-lang/abs/pull/180))
 * better error messages when parsing "invalid" numbers ([#182](https://github.com/abs-lang/abs/pull/182))
 * the ABS installer was not working with wget 1.20.1 ([#178](https://github.com/abs-lang/abs/pull/178))
 * the ABS parser now supports numbers in scientific notation (eg. 8.366100560806463e-7, [#174](https://github.com/abs-lang/abs/pull/174))
-* errors on builtin functions would not report the correct error line / column numbers ([#168](https://github.com/abs-lang/abs/pull/168))
+* errors on built-in functions would not report the correct error line / column numbers ([#168](https://github.com/abs-lang/abs/pull/168))

 ## Now what?